Photo courtesy of Visit Lisboa

 Praça do Comércio

-Lisbon's massive riverfront main square harbors a plethora of postcard-perfect 18th-century architecture (the square was rebuilt after the devastating 1755 earthquake).
-Its canary yellow facades and mosaic cobblestones come together to form one of Europe's most picturesque plazas, which makes it even harder to believe that as recently as the 1980s, the plaza was used a parking lot (photos from those days, which you can see at the plaza's Lisbon Story Centre, are astonishing!).
-But don't just wander the 35,000-sq-m (376,736-sq-feet) square at ground level – for just €2.50 you can pop up to the rooftop of the plaza's showpiece, Verissimo da Costa’s triumphal Arco da Rua Augusta, and take in expansive views across the square, the riverfront and São Jorge castle beyond.
+Located right on the river, Lisbon’s massive main square is home to a plethora of gorgeous 18th-century architecture, all built after the devastating 1755 earthquake.
+Its canary-yellow facades and mosaic-like cobblestones come together to form one of Europe’s most picturesque plazas; it's hard to believe that, as recently as the 1980s, the square was used as a parking lot (photos from those days, which you can see at the nearby Lisboa Story Centre, are astonishing).
+For the best views, pay the €2.50 (around $3) to access the terrace of the triumphant Arco da Rua Augusta and gaze out over the square, the riverfront, and the São Jorge Castle beyond.

 By Kevin Raub, AFAR Local Expert